 Some other activities are planned during the day, such as visiting an herbalist, from whom we bought herbal remedies, lotions, teas, honey, and more, and learned that to be allowed to pick plants, one has to know 200 songs.

 One of the highlights was to take a sunset ride at a local ranch and enjoy a campfire.
 When not riding, the kids entertained themselves chasing a fat pig, petting a calf, and playing horseshoes and beanbag toss.

 On our last night when a young man shared his personal story particularly geared towards the kids, they responded by making a gorgeous cake with “Blackfeet” written in confectioners’ sugar for him and the community members who were available throughout the week to spend time with us.
 They were very happy with the gesture.
 They never came empty handed themselves – be it toting licorice root tea with unrefined honey, or some dried sage.
 It was wonderful to have the flexibility to create these moments with the ingredients that we had on hand in the kitchen.

 We had our last campfire that night and laughed and told stories like old friends.

-Tenley says community members are grateful to learn about the various lifestyles volunteers represent.
+Tenley says community members are grateful to learn about volunteers’ various lifestyles, careers and life experiences.

 Departure (Final Day): On our last day, we filled out some evaluation forms, and coordinated departure times based on flights for those who didn’t have their own transportation, and we said our goodbyes.
 A few of us have stayed in touch having formed a bond not thought possible after only a week together.